codacy/docs/docs/related-tools/supported-languages-and-tools.md

 ## Other tools

-Although we expect all tools to run within an engine container, some tools are still supported directly as a binary in our analysis servers and are not configurable in the UI:
+Although we expect all tools to run within a container, some tools are still supported directly as a binary in our analysis servers and are not configurable in the UI:

 <table>
 <thead>
 <tr>
-<th><strong>Tool Name</strong></th>
+<th><strong>Tool name</strong></th>
 <th><strong>Source</strong></th>
 </tr>
 </thead>